Urge Incontinence Treatment in NYC

 Schedule a Consultation for Urge Incontinence in NYC

 It is important to carefully weigh the risks and benefits associated with these various forms of treatment, and to discuss them all thoroughly with Dr. Valenzuela.
-To schedule a consultation with Dr. Valenzuela at Washington Heights Urology, please call our office today at (212) 781-9696.
+To schedule a consultation at our urology clinic in NYC, please call (212) 781-9696.
 Alternatively, you can request an appointment online through our secure form.